 The experience is also deeply ingrained in Icelandic culture.
 Horseback riding in Iceland allows one to follow in the footsteps of the Vikings who first brought these horses to the island.
 It's a way to connect with Iceland's history and traditions, where horses have been companions and helpers for centuries.

-Safety Tips in Horseback Riding Journey
+Safety Tips for Your Horseback Riding Journey

 Safety is paramount when embarking on a horseback riding journey, especially in the varied terrains of a place like Iceland.
 Here are some essential tips to ensure a safe and enjoyable experience: